Article Translations: (Spanish)

 And a condom that seems dry, sticky, or stiff when it comes out of the package, or is past its expiration date, should be thrown away and a new one used instead.
-It's wise to have several condoms on hand in case there's a problem with one.
+It's helpful to have several condoms on hand in case there's a problem with one.
 It's best to store unused condoms in a cool, dry place.

-When properly used, latex and plastic condoms are effective against most STDs.
 Condoms do not protect against infections spread from sores on the skin not covered by a condom (such as the base of the penis or scrotum).
 Couples having sex must always use condoms to protect against STDs even when using another method of birth control.

 Abstinence (not having sex) is the only method that always prevents pregnancy and STDs.

-- allergy to latex condoms
+- an allergic reaction in someone with an allergy to latex condoms

 - irritation of the penis or the vagina from spermicides or lubricants that some condoms are treated with